javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 They are mainly used to open and edit a file instantly.

-The main difference between a "lightweight editor" and an "IDE" is that an IDE works on a project-level, so it loads much more data on start, analyzes the project structure if needed and so on.
+The main difference between a "lightweight editor" and an "IDE" is that an IDE works on a project-level, so it loads much more data at the start, analyzes the project structure if needed and so on.
 A lightweight editor is much faster if we need only one file.

 In practice, lightweight editors may have a lot of plugins including directory-level syntax analyzers and autocompleters, so there's no strict border between a lightweight editor and an IDE.